The Inward Investment and International Taxation Review: Belgium

 - the foreign company (or foreign PE of a Belgian company) is in its country of residence either not subject to an income tax or is subject to an income tax that is less than half of the income tax if the company would be established in Belgium.
 In calculating this income tax, the profits that this foreign company would have realised through a PE are disregarded if a double tax treaty applies between the country of the foreign company and the country in which the PE is located that exempts this profit (taxation test).

 The presence of a state on a tax haven list at the moment of the payment is sufficient to require its reporting.
-Tax havens are determined by two lists:
+Tax havens are determined by three lists:

 iii Transfer pricing